top of page

 1. Drones - Drones are invaluable for aerial surveying, allowing assessors to capture high-resolution images of potential installation sites.
 Solar drone software can quickly identify shading issues, roof conditions, and site dimensions from unique angles, streamlining the solar assessment process.

-2. Solar Survey Software - Applications like Helioscope and Aurora facilitate detailed site analysis, offering features for 3D modeling, shading analysis, and energy production estimates, enhancing design accuracy for commercial solar assessments.
+2. Solar Survey Software - Applications like Helioscope and Aurora facilitate detailed site analysis, offering features for 3D modeling, shading analysis, and energy production estimates, enhancing design accuracy for solar assessments.

 3. Measuring Tools - Traditional tools such as laser distance meters and digital inclinometers help accurately measure roof dimensions and angles, ensuring precise calculations for system placement during solar assessments.